jacksonwildemurphy/pixel-sprite-editor/README.md

 #A Sprite Editor

-###A simple editor for creating pixel art and sprite animations.
+###An editor for creating pixel art and sprite animations.
 Built in the University of Utah's CS 3505 course.
 Spring 2016.

 <b>Team Waterfail Members:</b><br>